What is IgA nephropathy?

-IgA nephropathy (nuh-FROP-uh-thee), also known as Berger’s disease, is a disease that causes damage to the tiny filters inside the kidneys.
+IgA nephropathy (nuh-FROP-uh-thee) is a disease that causes inflammation (swelling) and damage to your kidneys.

 What causes IgA nephropathy?